Leopards Behind the Woodshed

 Spot the Spots!

-These plants are good fun, although I would appreciate bigger spots!
-I grow another clump down by the water race in a sheltered foliage garden - even harder to spot its spots!
+These plants are good fun, although I would appreciate bigger spots.
 Ligularias have shiny green leaves, and look good with green neighbours of contrasting texture.
-Behind the wood shed this Ligularia has a large green coarse carex grass on one side and a magenta flowered perennial geranium on the other.
+Behind the woodshed this Ligularia has several large green coarse Carex grasses as rather unruly neighbours.
+A magenta flowered perennial geranium I initially planted alongside here didn't survive being so crowded.

 The Leopard Plant